apoprotsky/protoc-gen-tpl/README.md

 ## Overview

-`protoc-gen-tpl` is a plugin for protobuf compilator (`protoc`) which allows to generate files using custom templates and rules.
+`protoc-gen-tpl` is a plugin for protobuf compiler (`protoc`) which allows to generate files using custom templates and rules.

 See in [checklist](#checklist) implemented and planned features.